Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: A priori estimates, propagation of moments and -norm

 In this section we prove $L^1_{k}$ and $L^2_{k}$ estimates for the approximation solutions $\{g_N\}$ of the problem \eqref{fourierBTE} in the elastic case.
 For this purpose, we use several well known results that require different integrability properties for the angular kernel $b$.
 Thus, we will work with a bounded $b$ to avoid as much technicalities as possible and remarking that a generalization for $b\in L^{1}(\mathbb{S}^{d-1}) $ can be made at the cost of technical work \cite{ACGM, AG, MV04}.
 For technical reasons this assumption helps since estimates for the gain part of the collision operator become bilinear, that is, the role of the inputs can be interchanged without essentially altering the constants in the estimates.
-We also restrict ourselves to the case of variable hard potentials and hard spheres $\lambda\in(0,1]$ and remark than the theory for Maxwell molecules $\lambda=0$ needs a slightly different approach.
+We also restrict ourselves to the case of variable hard potentials and hard spheres $\lambda\in(0,1]$ and remark than the theory for Maxwell molecules $\lambda=0$ needs a different approach.

-Recall that we have imposed conservation of mass, momentum and energy by building the operator $Q_c(g)$ with a constrained minimization procedure.
+Recall that we have imposed conservation of mass, momentum and energy by building the operator $Q_c(g,g)$ with a constrained minimization procedure.
 Thus,

 for any collision invariant $\psi(v)=\{1,v,|v|^{2}\}$.
-However, due to velocity truncation, the approximating solution $g$ in general may be negative in some small portions of the domain.
-This is precisely the technical difficulty that we have to overcome.
-In the first subsection we prove convergence in the number of modes $N$ in a time interval $(0,T(L)]$ where $T(L)$ is a time depending on the lateral size $L$ of the velocity domain $\Omega_L$.
-We find a control, in terms of $L$, on the negative mass that can be formed in such interval.
-In the second and third subsections, we improve the estimates assuming that the approximating solutions behaves well, that is, its negative mass does not increases too fast in the time interval in question.
+However, due to velocity-mode truncation, the approximating solution $g$ in general may be negative in some small portions of the domain.
+This is one of the important technical difficulty that we have to overcome.